i-on-project/core/docs/api/events.md

 * `summary`: filters **components** that do not have a matching `summary`

+The `batch-delete` action allows the following parameters:
+* `type`: delete all components whose `type` matches the one indicated
+  - e.g. /v0/courses/wad/classes/s1920v/sections/61D/calendar?type=event, will delete all events

 ## Link Relations
 A `Calendar` representation:
 * *must* include a link to its context, using the `self` link relation